-Meliti and Isabel, at only 10 and 12 years old, two young Balinese girls, have created one of the largest youth groups in their country against plastic pollution.
+When they were just 12 and 10 years old, Meliti and Isabel Wijsen, two young Balinese girls, have created one of the largest youth groups in their country against plastic pollution.
 Together with other members of the movement and after 6 years of campaigning, they managed to obtain a ban on single-use plastic bags in Bali.
-Let’s let youth make the change!
-It has become one of the country’s leading and largest youth groups against plastic pollution.
 They focus on education and raising general awareness as well as collaborating with other likeminded people.
 They continue their work today by empowering more young people, business leaders and the government to ensure the implementation of the regulation happens.

 There is no proper waste management systems in place, especially in Bali, Indonesia, where the project is based and therefore they saw a huge problem of large amounts of plastic ending up in natural ecosystems, notably: the ocean, beaches, rivers and rice-fields.
 The amount of plastic entering the ocean will grow from 11 million metric tons to 29 million metric tons each year over the next 20 years.

 – Bali has implemented a ban on single-use plastic usage.

 – Bye Bye Plastic Bags has become a living example that kids can do things and be responsible with more than 50 global teams to prove it.

 – A social enterprise was started to empower local women to produce alternative bags.